 This behavior then carries on throughout cats’ lives as the primary source of interacting with other cats, greeting family members when they return to the pack, showing their affection towards one another, and social bonding.

 Both wild and domesticated cats rub their head against things, as do big cats and other felines.
-Lions are one of the most obvious examples, where head bunting is often seen when a lion returns to the pride following a hunt and is greeted by the other lions in the pack.
+Lions are one of the most prominent examples, where head bunting is often seen when a lion returns to the pride following a hunt and is greeted by the other lions in the pack.

-Therefore, although bunting does become essential in marking territory as cats get older, bunting typically starts out in the young as a way to bond and form groups.
+Therefore, although bunting does become essential in marking territory as cats get older, bunting typically starts in the young as a way to bond and form groups.

 What Is The Difference Between Head Bunting & Head Pressing?

 Some owners get confused between head bunting and head pressing.
 Head bunting is where your cat rubs up against an object in an affectionate way.
-Conversely, head pressing is where a cat pushes its head against an object such as a door or wall.
+Conversely, head pressing is where a cat pushes its head against an object, such as a door or wall.

 Why Do Cats Press Their Heads Against Things?

-Head pressing is not a good sign.
+Head pressing is not a good sign!